selfcustody/krux/docs/getting-started/loading-a-mnemonic.en.md

 The wallet's fingerprint, if you have it noted down, will help you make sure you entered the correct mnemonic and passphrase(optional) and will load the expected wallet.

-### Single-key or Multisig
+### Single-sig or Multisig

 <img src="../../img/maixpy_m5stickv/wallet-type-options-125.png" align="right">
 <img src="../../img/maixpy_amigo_tft/wallet-type-options-150.png" align="right">

-After loading your mnemonic and passphrase(optional), you will be asked if you want to use it as part of a `Single-key` or `Multisig` wallet.
+After loading your mnemonic and passphrase(optional), you will be asked if you want to use it as part of a `Single-sig` or `Multisig` wallet.

 Your choice here will subtly change the generated xpub that is used to set up your device in your wallet coordinator software.
-You can learn more about the difference in the following guides for using [single-key](../using-a-single-key-wallet) and [multisig](../using-a-multisig-wallet) wallets.
+You can learn more about the difference in the following guides for using [single-sig](../using-a-single-sig-wallet) and [multisig](../using-a-multisig-wallet) wallets.

 Now, onto the main menu...